Dichotropis: Taxonomy

 In his original description Muir mentions the separated "facial keels" (facial carinae) as one of the main characters.
 Therefore, the name of the genus was apparently formed by a combination of the Ancient Greek words "dicho-" (διχου or δῐ́χᾰ) meaning apart and "tropis" (τρόπις) meaning a ships keel.

 Separated facial carinae have been also described for some species of Rhotana and the genus Decora Dammerman, 1910 has long been regarded as being a genus of Rhotana-like species with separated facial carinae.
 Muir also mentioned the similarity between Dichotropis and the genus Decora.
 Moreover, in a later article, Muir had doubts about his definition of Dichotropis and listed it as a synonym of Decora.
 That synonymy was followed by other authors.

 However, in the genus Rhotana there is a continuous range of fully separated to adjoining facial carinae.
 That range is even found in the Rhotana pavo species group, named after the type species of the genus Decora which had been originally described as Decora pavo Bierman, 1910.
 That group is mainly characterized by their forewing markings (see the Rhotana pavo species group described on the page for the genus Rhotana).
 Therefore, Decora is now regarded as a synonym of Rhotana.

 In contrast, in the genus Dichotropis the separated facial carinae are found in all species and as mentioned above, there are several other features which separate the genus Dichotropis from the genus Rhotana.

+As per 2026, the following 9 species have been described: